Ruytaro/TinyBusy/README.md

 ## RGB status indicator

 Tell everyone your availability to meet, or signal the meeting room status.
 All without the need of any cable.
-You can even pair your remote (~~sold separately~~) and switch the light without leaving from your desk.
+You can even pair your remote (~~sold separately~~, *use the DiY version*) and switch the light without leaving from your desk.

 You *still* need a usb cable in order to recharge the battery, ~~but hey is better than nothing~~.